-Workplace bullies don't deserve to be shot.
-Of course not.
-But they have done everything within their power to create a dangerous situation.
+Workplace bullies have done everything within their power to create a dangerous situation.
 They have tormented another human being, perhaps beyond their breaking point.
-While it is a heartless and despicable thing to do bullies expect that they themselves should never face any retaliation whatsoever.
+While it is a heartless and despicable thing to do, bullies expect that they themselves should never face any retaliation whatsoever.

 This is where many targets of workplace bullying come to the crossroads.
 Suicide or homicide... or both.
 I am truly saddened every time I hear about another target of workplace bullying committing suicide or at least attempting to.

-Prof. Heinz Leymann's research into workplace mobbing revealed that appoximately 12 percent of suicides in Sweden were committed by those who had been recently mobbed at work.
+Prof. Heinz Leymann's research into workplace mobbing revealed that approximately 12 percent of suicides in Sweden were committed by those who had been recently mobbed at work.

 Considering that workplace bullies are often serial